Anime4000/RTL960x/README.md

 * GPON market is a mess, plus explicit OMCI cause ONU Stick did not work
 * [4-port ONU Emulation](#4-port-onu-emulation) Table

+> [!WARNING]
+> This guide is intended for advanced users who are willing to accept associated risks.
+If you are unsure, it is strongly advised not to proceed.
+Incorrect settings may result in your OLT (Optical Line Terminal) banning you from accessing their network and the internet.

 # xPON SFP ONU
 ## RTL960x Family
 | Stick | SoC | NAND | Mode | 4-port `EthUni` | 2.5Gb |